TheCryptoMonkey/Mining_Equipment_Effciencies/README.md

 # Mining_Equipment_Effciencies
 Hello,

-- This project's main goal is to scrape data from https://whattomine.com/ and to calculate the efficiency of each GPU posted on their website.
-This will therefore make the decision process easier for a miner to figure out what GPUs to buy on a hash rate per watt basis.
+- This project's main goal is to scrape data from https://whattomine.com/ and to calculate the efficiency of each Graphics Card posted on their website.
+This will therefore make the decision process easier for a miner to figure out what Graphics Cards to buy on a hash rate per watt basis.
-- All of the calculations are on the basis that https://whattomine.com/ has given reliable and accurate data for each GPU respectively.
-These calculations are also not "hard and fast" numbers.
+- All of the calculations are on the basis that https://whattomine.com/ has given reliable and accurate data for each Graphics Card respectively.
+These calculations are not "hard and fast" numbers.
 Based on different overclock settings and different flashed VBIOSes you are able to achieve better or worse efficiency based on the settings you input.
-- This data is meant to be a high overview on the efficiency of these graphics cards.
+This data is meant to be a high overview on the efficiency of these graphics cards.
 - This is the code and the end result of the data cleanup from the scrape.
 - This project is still currently being worked on.